bit-bots/bitbots_main/bitbots_docs/docs/manual/hardware/imu_dxl.rst

 | 7     | 4.5M    | no     |
 +-------+---------+--------+

-We are reasonably certain that the other baud rates work as well since the ESP32 supports them.
+We are reasonably certain that the other baud rates work as well, since the ESP32 supports them.

 .. _LEDs: